Click

 moving interpretation, especially the lovely adagio

-movement, which became a long,
+movement, which became a long, intimate reverie."

 [David Wallace, Daily Breeze, October 25, 1999]